 The baton handoff is the most important part of this relay as we may have already seen and as we may know.

 Every baton handoff process has tricky parts.
-For the runner, also known as the sender, more speed must be maintained before the handoff.
+Maintain more speed before the handoff for the runner, also known as the sender.
 The one is at the receiving end must have good timing for accelerating.
 There is always a need to receive the baton when close to the top speed.
 There is something that I hope you took notice of while watching the video.

 The receiver of the baton does not look back at the giver of the baton.
 They only stick their arm back and trust that the runner will rightly position the baton in their hands.
-For this transition of the baton to be smooth and effective, a lot of practice and trust is needed.
+For this transition of the baton to be smooth and effective, it requires a lot of practice and trust.

 Just like we have seen in field relays and tracks, customer handoff is very important and requires a lot of precision and care.
-When the customer is handed to another team, there is a great risk of losing the prospect because of loss of data, a workflow that is wrong, and poor process, just to mention a few.
+When the customer is passed on to another team, there is a high risk of losing the prospect because of loss of data, a workflow that is wrong, and poor process, just to mention a few.

 At the top of the customer acquisition funnel, marketing is always at the top, and it hands the sales team the prospects.
 The sales team will hand off the customer to the customer success team after closing the business deal.
-There are a lot of risks presented in these two handoffs and particularly the pipeline mismanagement.
-Other than these two handoffs, there is also the handoff that happens within the sales team, and they are the sales development rep (SDR) and account executive (AE).
+There are a lot of risks present in these two handoffs.
+Particularly the pipeline mismanagement.
+Other than these two handoffs, there is also the handoff that happens within the sales team.
+They are the sales development rep (SDR) and account executive (AE).